 The introductory sections (1 & 2) provide a context for the subject matter and the scope of the project undertaken by ICANN.
 The identified issues discussed in the report are organized under three broad headings:

-Issues concerning how to classify the range of potential variant cases identified in the script team reports.
+Issues concerning how to classify the range of potential variant cases identified in the script case study team reports.
 These are discussed in section 3 of the report.

 Issues concerning how variant TLDs are established.
 These are discussed in section 4 of the report.